-Because the European people that arrived on the shores of America were, in many instances, those who had been subject to religious persecution in European courts, the presumption to each and every individual.
+Because the European people that arrived on the shores of America were, in many instances, those who had been subject to religious persecution in European courts, the presumption of guilt was never going to work here.
+The Enlightenment was in bloom and people had begun questioning the tyranny of the crown, so the colonial settlers were, perhaps, predisposed to take a more adversarial approach to criminal justice.
+The people of the new American colonies were suspicious of concentrated power in the hands of a few.
+An indito each and every individual.
 The new colonies were not going to set up justice systems that would railroad defendants simply because the accused was ignorant of the law.